Sudbury Town Residents' Association history

 STRA’s achievements to date and for the future

-- Campaign relentlessly to stop PAAN spitting and spitting (on-going)
+- Campaign relentlessly to stop PAAN spitting while this bad practice is on-going.

-- Worked with Brent Council to pavements in Sudbury Town and the planting of sixteen trees Campaigned successfully for toilets at Sudbury and Harrow Road Station
+- Worked with Brent Council to replace the pavements in Sudbury Town and encourage the planting of sixteen trees.
+Campaigned successfully for toilets at Sudbury and Harrow Road Station.

 - Continually working on educating people that dumping rubbish on pavements and green spaces makes an area look rundown and uncared for.
-This also invites antisocial behaviour - graffiti, drugs, drinking, burglary etc. Brent Council spends £6 Million per annum on refuse collection.
-These funds can be put to better use
+This also invites antisocial behaviour - graffiti, drugs, drinking, burglary etc. Brent Council spends £6 Million + per annum on refuse collection.
+These funds can be put to better use in the community.

 - Liaising with Network Rail to improve the areas on side of the railway bridge (on-going).

 - Supported gates being put up behind the shops.

 - Requested user friendly steps leading from Compton Avenue to the football field.

 - Organised the Party in the Park to celebrate the Queen’s Diamond Jubilee in 2012 and to raise funds for local charities.